rootslab/train/Readme.md

 /*
  * push an element to the tail of queue;
  * optionally if el was an array, and slice flag was true,
- * every element will be pushed in the queue separetely;
+ * every element will be pushed in the queue separately;
  * then it returns the resulting queue length
  */
 Train#push( Object el [, Boolean slice ] ) : Number